moorepants/dissertation/control.rst

 experimental data.
 He finds that the critical feedback variables for a stable model were roll angle, roll rate, steering rate and the integral of the steer angle, claiming the last one in is proportional to heading thus controlling heading with steer.
-He also finds the time delays to be stabilizing and removes them.
+He also finds the time delays to generally destabilize his model and removes them.

 Finally, we've developed a control model with Ron Hess [Hess2012]_ that is used later this dissertation for human operator identification.
 The following